-A) his empirical skills are going to be most important B) the importance of his technical skills is reduced C) his conceptual skills are going to take the priority D) the importance of his interpersonal skills is reduced Answer: B Diff: 2 AACSB: Application of knowledge; Analytical thinking Learning Obj.: LO 1.3: Describe the functions, roles, and skills of managers Classification: Application 65) Ethan is the managing director of his organization.
-Therefore, \\\\\.
-A) he should be very sound in his technical skills B) he can manage with limited financial skills C) conceptual skills are the most important skills that Ethan requires D) his interpersonal skills are not important Answer: C Diff: 2 AACSB: Application of knowledge; Analytical thinking Learning Obj.: LO 1.3: Describe the functions, roles, and skills of managers Classification: Application 66) Managers with good know how to communicate, motivate and lead to get the best out of their people.
-A) interpersonal skills B) conceptual skills C) technical skills D) empirical skills Answer: A Diff: 1 AACSB: Reflective thinking Learning Obj.: LO 1.3: Describe the functions, roles, and skills of managers Classification: Concept 67) When Paul manages the employees who produce the product, he is utilizing his \\\\\.
-A) conceptual skills B) disseminator skills C) technical skills D) interpersonal skills Answer: C Diff: 3 AACSB: Application of knowledge; Analytical thinking Learning Obj.: LO 1.3: Describe the functions, roles, and skills of managers Classification: Application

-68) Conceptual skills involve A) managing employees who use tools to produce the organization's products B) communicating with customers C) thinking about abstract and complex situations D) inspiring enthusiasm and trust among employees Answer: C Diff: 2 AACSB: Reflective thinking Learning Obj.: LO 1.3: Describe the functions, roles, and skills of managers Classification: Concept 69) The CEO of MindWerks must understand the industry in which his business competes, the future of that industry, and the competition.
-This requires strong skills.
-A) technical B) interpersonal C) conceptual D) controlling Answer: C Diff: 3 AACSB: Application of knowledge; Analytical thinking Learning Obj.: LO 1.3: Describe the functions, roles, and skills of managers Classification: Application 70) Effectiveness refers to getting the most output from the least amount of input.
-Answer: FALSE Diff: 1 AACSB: Reflective thinking Learning Obj.: LO 1.3: Describe the functions, roles, and skills of managers Classification: Concept 71) Efficiency is described as "doing things right."
-Answer: TRUE Diff: 1 AACSB: Reflective thinking Learning Obj.
-1 Oct.
-3: Describe the functions, roles, and skills of managers.
-Learning Obj.: LO 1.3: Describe the functions, roles, and skills of managers Classification: Concept 72) The four contemporary functions of management are planning, organizing, leading, and controlling.
-Answer: TRUE Diff: 1 AACSB: Reflective thinking Learning Obj.: LO 1.3: Describe the functions, roles, and skills of managers Classification: Concept
+A) he should be very sound in his technical skills B) he can manage with limited financial skills C) conceptual skills are the most important skills that Ethan requires D) his interpersonal skills are not important Answer: C Diff: 2 AACSB: Analytical thinking; Application of knowledge Learning Obj: LO 1.3: Describe the functions, roles, and skills of managers Classification: Application 76) Managers with good skills know how to communicate, motivate and lead to get the best out of their people.
+A) interpersonal B) conceptual C) technical D) empirical Answer: A Diff: 1 AACSB: Reflective thinking Learning Obj: LO 1.3: Describe the functions, roles, and skills of managers Classification: Concept 77) Conceptual skills involve A) managing employees who use tools to produce the organization's products B) communicating with customers C) thinking about abstract and complex situations D) inspiring enthusiasm and trust among employees Answer: C Diff: 2 AACSB: Reflective thinking Learning Obj: LO 1.3: Describe the functions, roles, and skills of managers Classification: Concept 78) Effectiveness refers to getting the most output from the least amount of input.
+Answer: FALSE Diff: 2 AACSB: Reflective thinking Learning Obj: LO 1.3: Describe the functions, roles, and skills of managers Classification: Concept 79) Efficiency is described as "doing things right."
+Answer: TRUE Diff: 1 AACSB: Reflective thinking Learning Obj: LO 1.3: Describe the functions, roles, and skills of managers Classification: Concept

-73) Determining who reports to whom is part of the controlling function of management.
+80) Determining who reports to whom is part of the planning function of management.

-Learning Obj.: LO 1.3: Describe the functions, roles, and skills of managers
+Learning Obj: LO 1.3: Describe the functions, roles, and skills of managers

-74) Directing and motivating are part of the controlling function of management.
+81) Directing and motivating are part of the organizing function of management.